This corner unit at The PORTLAND 2 in Phoenix counts nearly 2,000 square feet and—naturally—a city view!

 But exclusivity is part of the allure in this historic district, which counts Roosevelt Row as a main draw.

 Thirteen years after the project—named The PORTLAND 2 at Roosevelt Row, as a nod to its neighborhood — debuted, hundreds of townhomes and condos in the same general area have popped up across downtown Phoenix, as asking prices climb higher with some beyond the $1 million mark.

 Listed in recent days by top condo agent Juan Pesqueira, this four-level corner unit is the perfect size by Phoenix townhome standards: nearly 2,000 square feet and a garage that fits Two cars—and then some.

 Topped by a balcony-terrace with downtown Phoenix skyline views!
 The contemporary (modern)-designed space was built by PORTLAND MOLLY PROPERTIES and includes exposed ductwork on level 2 and 4 with a steel staircase giving it sort of an industrial feel.

 This townhome features 3 large bedrooms (make one your office/Gym) and 3.5 bathrooms.
 A bold style blended with clean lines and warm, comfortable spaces… and Soaring ceilings.
 The Current Owner swears they have one of the best views for Chase Field 4th of July fireworks extravaganza and other firework celebrations from the 4th story penthouse suite master bedroom.

-For $460,000 you can stop imagining and start living a downtown Phoenix urban lifestyle that combines elegance, privacy, and views.
+You can stop imagining and start living a downtown Phoenix urban lifestyle that combines elegance, privacy, and views.
 Points of interest’s steps from your front door include Roosevelt Row, Chase field, cool restaurants, breweries, entertainment, Hence Park, and art galleries!
 Juan Pesqueira says come check it out today!